Backspace: ^H

 Pressing the backspace key on a computer terminal would generate the ASCII code 08, BS or Backspace, a control code which would delete the preceding character.
-That control code could also be accessed by pressing Control-H, as H is the eighth letter of the Latin alphabet.
+That control code could also be accessed by pressing +, as H is the eighth letter of the Latin alphabet.
 Terminals which did not have the backspace code mapped to the function of moving the cursor backwards and deleting the preceding character would display the symbols ^H (caret, H) when the backspace key was pressed.
 Even if a terminal did interpret backspace by deleting the preceding character, the system receiving the text might not.
 Then, the sender's screen would show a message without the supposedly deleted text, while that text, and the deletion codes, would be visible to the recipient.
 This sequence is still used humorously for epanorthosis by computer literates, denoting the deletion of a pretended blunder, much like a strikethrough; in this case, however, the ^H symbol is faked by typing a regular '^' followed by typing a regular 'H'.